nextcord/nextcord-ext-menus/README.md

 ## Button Component Menus

-The first example shows a basic menu that has a stop button and two reply reactions:
+Button implementation of a basic menu that has a stop button and two reply reactions:

 ```py
 import nextcord